sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 using tutorial_process_t = std::function<void (WFTutorialTask *)>;
 ~~~

-# Server
+# server

 There is no difference between this server and an ordinary HTTP server.
 We give priority to IPv6 startup, which does not affect the client requests in IPv4.
 In addition, the maximum request size is limited to 4KB.
-Please see [server.cc](../tutorial/tutorial-10-user_defined_protocol/server.cc) for the complete code.
+Please see [server.cc](/tutorial/tutorial-10-user_defined_protocol/server.cc) for the complete code.

-# Client
+# client

-The client is used to receive the user input from  the standard IO, construct a request, send it to the server and get the results.
+The logic of the client is to receive the user input from standard IO, construct a request, send it to the server and get the results.
 For simplicity, the process of reading standard input is completed in the callback, so we will send an empty request first.
 Also, for the sake of security, we limit the packet size of the server reply to 4KB.
 The only thing that a client needs to know is how to generate a client task on a user-defined protocol.
-You can use one of the three interfaces in [WFTaskFactory.h](../src/factory/WFTaskFactory.h):
+There are three interface options in [WFTaskFactory.h](/src/factory/WFTaskFactory.h):

 ~~~cpp
 template<class REQ, class RESP>